 Our focus is on shared learning, so every show is created by a mixed group of faculty and students.
 Our auditions also welcome students from the entire Hamline community.
 Our classes are small, the feedback is direct, and the learning is hands-on.

 Hamline University is fortunately situated in the center of one of the strongest regional theatre communities in the nation.
 Guest artists are a feature of each season and many of our classes are enriched by presentations and special workshops lead by professionals from the local theatre community.

-Reserve your tickets today!
-Email firstname.lastname@example.org or call 651-523-2905
+Reserve your tickets today by emailing firstname.lastname@example.org or by calling 651-523-2905.